Michele Carcano: Life

 Michele Carcano was born in 1427 to a noble family of Milan, he joined the Franciscans in 1442.
 After his ordination, he became an itinerant preacher.

 The mons pietatis of Perugia was founded in consequence of Carcano's preaching in that city in 1461, in which he inveighed against the usury of the Jews.
 The fund for that charitable establishment was made up in part by voluntary contributions and in part by money lent by the Jews themselves.

 He preached against usury, which he connected to the Jews.
 His anti-Semitic discourses did much to embolden persecution against Jews, particularly in the case of the blood libel concerning Simon of Trent.
 On Holy Thursday in the year 1475, the child, then about 20 months old, son of a gardener, was missed by its parents.
 On the evening of Easter Sunday the body was found in a ditch.
 Several Jews were accused of the alleged murder, cruelly tortured, and executed.

 His sermons were later printed as Sermones quadragesimales fratris Michaelis de Mediolano de decem preceptis (1492).
 They include arguments in favour of religious art.

+Veneration

+Carcano's spiritual writings were approved by theologians on 22 November 1939.
+He was later granted the title of Servant of God.